PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 This environment variable defines the cost assigned to scalar fields in GraphQL queries.
 Scalars are basic data types like String, Int, Boolean, etc.

+### API_GRAPHQL_SCALAR_RESOLVER_FIELD_COST

+This environment variable defines the cost assigned to scalar fields with custom resolver logic in GraphQL queries.
+These scalars (e.g., String, Int, Boolean) may appear simple but require additional computation due to custom logic like data transformation, database lookups, or external API calls in their resolvers.

 ### API_GRAPHQL_OBJECT_FIELD_COST

 This environment variable sets the cost of resolving object fields in a GraphQL query.
 Object fields return nested data structures instead of primitive values.